strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 ### Preparation

-This examples uses a Kafka cluster deployed with Strimzi operator.
+This example uses a Kafka cluster deployed with the Strimzi operator.
-Before we deploy the application with the bridge sidecar, we have to install Strimzi cluster operator and deploy the Kafka cluster.
+Before we deploy the application with the bridge sidecar, we have to install the Strimzi cluster operator and deploy the Kafka cluster.
 You can install the cluster operator with the installation method you prefer.
 And then deploy the Kafka cluster with the TLS client authentication enabled on port 9093 and enabled authorization: